“You know, it’s funny… when you look at someone through rose-colored glasses, all the red flags just look like flags.” — Wanda, Bojack Horseman

-“Hey, any one sitting here?”
+“Hey, anyone sitting here?”

 I looked up to see a fit, attractive man looking at me.
 With a weak and tired smile, he gestured to the seat at the bar next to me.
 I had interacted with him a couple times during our work orientation and in the cafeteria, but I couldn’t remember his name.
-We’d talked about our hometowns the first time we met, though.
+We’d talked about our hometowns the first time we met.

 “Denver, right?”
 I asked, and smiled.

-We dated for close to four months in-person; cohabiting, camping, hiking, and spending a crazy amount of time together.
-We were in a long-distance relationship for about two months after.
+We dated for close to four months in person; cohabiting, camping, hiking, and spending a crazy amount of time together.
+We were in a long-distance relationship for about two months.
 Everyone in that town knew of us as a couple, and we were dizzy in love.
-He drunkenly proposed to me when we were in Las Vegas together, and he told me he was going to marry me someday, because I was the love of his life.
+He drunkenly proposed to me when we were in Las Vegas together, and he told me he was going to marry me someday because I was the love of his life.
 As wary as I had been about being impractical and unrealistic in a relationship, I thought this was it.
 Because, holy shit, how many boys would tell you straight-up that you’re the love of their lives and that they wanted to marry you someday?
 I’m totally going to marry this man.
 Being a hopeless romantic, it was difficult for me to stay skeptical.
 And the red flags?
 I never saw them until we were done.

 #1.
 He asked me to be his girlfriend two days into knowing me.

-This didn’t seem like that much of a red-flag to me at that point.
+This didn’t seem like that much of a red flag to me at that point.
 It was the summer, and we were having fun.
 Hence, putting a label on our relationship that early on was merely an indication from him that he wanted us to be exclusive.
 I was cool with that— after all, we did have great chemistry.
-It also felt really nice to feel wanted, and I also did not really know how to not be in a relationship, considering I just ended things with my ex-boyfriend of three years.
+It felt really nice to feel wanted, and I also did not really know how to not be in a relationship, considering I just ended things with my ex-boyfriend of three years.
 Having someone by my side felt good.
 Having someone who wanted to commit to me for the rest of the summer two days into knowing me felt good.

-What I’ve learnt since then, though, was that wearing my heart on the sleeve and throwing myself into commitment to someone I just met was a horrible idea.
+What I’ve learned since then, was that wearing my heart on the sleeve and throwing myself into a commitment to someone I just met was a horrible idea.
 Being in a new town in the middle of nowhere made us all desperate for stable, consistent company.
-We wanted someone who would eat with us at the cafeteria so we wouldn’t have to eat alone; we wanted someone who would definitely go on hikes with us; we wanted someone we could drink with so we wouldn’t have to sit at the bar alone, making awkward conversation every single night; and we wanted someone to love so we didn’t have to be in the employee pub every other night looking for company.
+We wanted someone who would eat with us at the cafeteria so we wouldn’t have to eat alone; we wanted someone who would go on hikes with us; we wanted someone we could drink with so we wouldn’t have to sit at the bar alone, making awkward conversation every single night; and we wanted someone to love so we didn’t have to be in the employee pub every other night looking for company.

 #2.
 He said his ex-girlfriend was crazy.